Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Technical proofs

-Thus, it suffices to prove (\ref{eq::pferbound}).
-The rest of the proof proceeds conditionally on $\theta$, so we are essentially in the fully frequentist setting.
-Thus, for the rest of the proof, we will abbreviate $M(\theta)$ as $M$.
-We will also assume the ``worst-case" values for the non-null coordinates of $W_j$: in particular, let $W'$ denote $W$ but with all of the non-null coordinates replaced with the value $\infty$, and let $V'$ be the number of false discoveries made when applying SeqStep to $W'$.
-These are the ``worst-case" values in the sense that $V' \ge V$ deterministically (see \cite{mrcknock2022}, Lemma B.4), so it suffices to show that $\E[V'] \le C(q) M$.
+The rest of the proof proceeds conditionally on $\theta\opt$, so we are essentially in the fully frequentist setting.
+Thus, for the rest of the proof, we will abbreviate $M(\theta\opt)$ as $M$.
+We will also assume the ``worst-case" values for the non-null coordinates of $W_j$: in particular, let $W'$ denote $W$ but with all of the non-null coordinates replaced with the value $\infty$, and let $S' \subset [p]$ be the discovery set made when applying SeqStep to $W'$.
+These are the ``worst-case" values in the sense that $|S'| \ge |S|$ deterministically (see \cite{mrcknock2022}, Lemma B.4), so it suffices to show that $\E[|S'|] \le C(q) M$ and $\E[|S'|^2] \le C(q) M$.